 --Rob Jernigan, Principal and Managing Director of Gensler’s LA Office

 BlackLine Systems Software is the first and most experienced provider of enterprise software designed to automate and control the entire financial close process.
-After the Mayor's Office of Economic and Business Policy helped expand the State Enterprise Zone in the San Fernando Valley, Blackline announced it would be moving to the LA's Woodland Hills neighborhood.
+After the Mayor's Office of Economic and Workforce Development helped expand the State Enterprise Zone in the San Fernando Valley, Blackline announced it would be moving to the LA's Woodland Hills neighborhood.
 Thanks to the Hiring Tax Credits offered in the State Enterprise Zone, the fast-growing company plans to hire 40 new employees in Los Angeles.
 (Read More)

 "The City of LA has been very helpful and knowledgeable in terms of identifying and explaining how to best leverage the economic incentives and programs the City has to offer."